Xecades/Notes/docs/cs/basis/mit-missing-semester.md

  - **`jq`**: command-line JSON processor.
  - **`pup`**: command line tool for processing HTML.

 **One more thing**: Learning Regex can be incredibly useful.
-It's definitely worth investing time in it!
+It's definitely worth investing time in!

 ---